Meat Stock and GAPS: Not Bone Broth!

 Meat Stock vs. Bone Broth

 Quite literally, meat stock is the glue that seals up your intestinal lining.
 It is so powerful that it can decapitate overgrown yeast tendrils, or yeasts that have overgrown to the point of growing ‘arms’ that break through your intestinal wall and into your body cavity.
 Specialists have found yeast tendrils up to 4 feet long in people.
-Crazy!
+Wow!
 So drinking meat stock decapitates this tendril growth and nips it in the bud.

-To get the full benefits of meat stock, you, as an adult, need to drink 5 cups per day, children need 3 cups, and infants need 1/2 of a cup.
+To get the full benefits of meat stock, Dr. Natasha recommends that you, as an adult, need to drink 5 cups per day, children need 3 cups, and infants need 1/2 of a cup.
 Generally if you are eating two quarts of soup per day, you are getting about 4 cups of meat stock.
 Drinking one more cup in the morning will get you to the optimal level of stock consumption!
 Hint: there are 4 cups in one quart.
 If you are not eating soup, drink 1-2 cups of stock with each meal.

 Bone broth, on the other had, has high levels of glutamic acid, a complicated-to-digest compound that is one molecule different from MonoSodium Glutamate, or MSG.
 When your digestive system is not robust enough, it breaks down this glutamic acid into MSG, an excitotoxin.
 MSG overstimulates your neurons in the frontal, thinking part of your brain.
 It virtually fries it.
 No thank you!